The Vermont Medical Society serves its members though these primary member benefits:

 State and Federal Public Policy Advocacy

-Whether it is defending physicians against Medicaid reimbursement cuts, making their voice known in the health care reform debate or fighting to reduce administrative burdens, VMS aggressively advocates on behalf of physicians and their patients both in Montpelier and in Washington, D.C.
-As the only organization advocating full-time on behalf of Vermont's physicians, VMS members and staff are regularly called upon to testify on legislation that impacts the delivery of health care and serve on work groups created by the legislature to study health care issues.
+Whether it is defending physicians against Medicaid reimbursement cuts, making your voice heard in the health care reform debate or fighting to reduce administrative burdens, VMS aggressively advocates on behalf of physicians, physician assistants and their patients both in Montpelier and in Washington, D.C.
+As the only organization advocating full-time on behalf of Vermont's clinicians, VMS members and staff are regularly called upon to testify on legislation that impacts the delivery of health care and to represent our members on work groups created by the legislature to study health care issues.

 Practice Management Support